 National Geographic in collaboration with Audubon, Cornell Lab of Ornithology and Bird Life International is celebrating the 100th anniversary of the Migratory Bird Treaty Act that has saved so many birds but is currently under attack at the national level.
 Additionally, more than 100 other organizations that work to protect birds and their habitat have joined the campaign.
 Each month these organizations will feature stories about birds, conservation efforts and how you can help.
 Read about why birds matter.
 Take the pledge and then #BirdYourWorld!

-What can you do to participate in Year of the Bird this month?
+What can you do to participate in Year of the Bird?
 Plant bird friendly plants!
 Birds often rely on plants in our yards, balconies, and other spaces for habitat and food and the best plants to provide this are those native to your area.
 To know the best plants for your area, search Audubon’s native plants database by your zip code.
 You can even search based on the birds you want to attract and the type of plants you want in your garden.
 By growing the best bird-friendly plants for your area, you will attract and protect the birds you love while making your space beautiful, easy to care for, and better for the environment—and this month is the perfect time to get started.
 Learn more and find your plants here.